My Evening

 Tomorrow stops following you to bed.

 Every loose thread, said out loud or typed, leaves your head and lands somewhere you trust.
-Then you choose three.
-The rest is allowed to wait until morning.
+Then you crown the one that matters most, even if it's "call mom," not the quarterly report.
 What you take to the pillow is a plan, not a pile.

 9 minutes faster sleep onset